techgrounds/cloud-assignments-JAZ4u/TECHGROUNDS_ASSIGNMENTS/WEEK_04/3_IAM/assignment.md

 Study:

 - The difference between authentication and authorization.

+  **Authorization**: Determining what actions and resources users are allowed to access based on their authenticated identity.
+This involves assigning permissions and privileges, often through role-based access control (RBAC) or attribute-based access control (ABAC) mechanisms.

+  **Authorization**: Determining what actions and resources users are allowed to access based on their authenticated identity.
+This involves assigning permissions and privileges, often through role-based access control (RBAC) or attribute-based access control (ABAC) mechanisms.

 - The three factors of authentication and how MFA improves security.

+  Typically, MFA involves the following factors of authentication:

+  1. **Something You Know**: This factor refers to knowledge-based authentication, such as a password, PIN, or security questions.
+It is something that the user knows and can provide to prove their identity.

+  2. **Something You Have**: This factor involves possession-based authentication, such as a physical token, smart card, or mobile device.
+It is something that the user possesses and can use to authenticate their identity.

+  3. **Something You Are**: This factor is based on biometric authentication, such as fingerprint scans, facial recognition, iris scans, or voice recognition.
+It is something inherent to the user's physical characteristics that can be used to verify their identity.

+  By requiring multiple factors from different categories, MFA significantly enhances security compared to traditional single-factor authentication methods, which typically rely solely on something the user knows (e.g., a password).
+Even if one factor is compromised (such as a stolen password), the additional factors provide an extra layer of defense against unauthorized access.

+  MFA is commonly used in various contexts, including online accounts (such as email, banking, and social media), corporate networks, remote access systems, and cloud services.
+It helps organizations mitigate the risk of unauthorized access, data breaches, identity theft, and other security threats by ensuring that only authorized users can access protected resources.

 - What the principle of least privilege is and how it improves security.

+  Implementing the principle of least privilege helps organizations enhance security, reduce the likelihood of security incidents, and minimize the potential impact of security breaches or insider threats.
+It is a fundamental aspect of access control and security management practices across various industries and sectors.